wunderdogsw/w2/README.md

 ### Deployment

+Changes to master will be deployed automatically via travis ci.

+##### Manual deployment
 * Create profile for `wunderdog-site` in your aws config file.
 Get credentials from 'aws-sandbox' account
 * Running `deploy` script will make a new build and sync it to s3